This program is offered at USC Thompson Institute

 The entry requirements for admission to the Master of Professional Psychology are:

-- Successful completion of an APAC accredited four-year degree or fourth year in Psychology with Honours Class 2 Division I from a recognised higher education institution in the last 10 years (OR) psychologists with demonstrated equivalent experience and compliance with the Psychology Board of Australia's continuing professional development requirements.
+- Successful completion of an APAC accredited four-year degree or fourth year in Psychology with Honours Class 2 Division I from a recognised higher education institution in the last 10 years.

-- Applicants must have general registration or be eligible for provisional registration as a psychologist with the Psychology Board of Australia.
+- Applicants must be eligible for provisional registration as a psychologist with the Psychology Board of Australia via the Australian Health Practitioner Regulation Agency (AHPRA).

 The Australian Psychology Accreditation Council (APAC) has accredited the Master of Professional Psychology.